Entry Status Check and Interviews for DV-2024:

-- DV-2023 interviews can be scheduled after October 1, 2022.
+- DV-2024 interviews are scheduled after October 1, 2023.
 Please watch for announcements regarding interview scheduling.

 - There are additional changes to the application procedures to combat fraud and protect applicants from unscrupulous visa facilitators.
 Please see the latest DV instructions at travel.state.gov for more details.